Medical ultrasound: Neonatology

-In neonatology, transcranial Doppler can be used for basic assessment of intracerebral structural abnormalities, suspected hemorrhage, ventriculomegaly or hydrocephalus and anoxic insults (Periventricular leukomalacia).
+In neonatology, transcranial Doppler can be used for basic assessment of intracerebral structural abnormalities, suspected hemorrhage, ventriculomegaly or hydrocephalus and anoxic insults (periventricular leukomalacia).
 It can be performed through the soft spots in the skull of a newborn infant (Fontanelle) until these completely close at about 1 year of age by which time they have formed a virtually impenetrable acoustic barrier to ultrasound.
 The most common site for cranial ultrasound is the anterior fontanelle.
 The smaller the fontanelle, the more the image is compromised.

+Lung ultrasound has been found to be useful in diagnosing common neonatal respiratory diseases such as transient tachypnea of the newborn, respiratory distress syndrome, congenital pneumonia, meconium aspiration syndrome, and pneumothorax.
+A neonatal lung ultrasound score, first described by Brat et al., has been found to highly correlate with oxygenation in the newborn.

 Ophthalmology ()

 In ophthalmology and optometry, there are two major forms of eye exam using ultrasound: